-High white blood cell count is an increase in disease-fighting cells in your blood.
+A high white blood cell count is an increase in disease-fighting cells in your blood.

 Talk to your doctor about what these results mean.
-A high white blood cell count and results from other tests may already indicate the cause of your illness, or your doctor may suggest other tests to further evaluate your condition.
+A high white blood cell count, along with results from other tests, might already indicate the cause of your illness.
+Or your doctor may suggest other tests to further evaluate your condition.

 - Cerny J, et al. Why does my patient have leukocytosis?
 Hematology Oncology Clinics of North America.
 2012;26:303.

 - McPherson RA, et al. Leukocytic disorders.
 In: Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011.
 Accessed Oct.
 6, 2015.